-- Rinse well and re-clean entire area as normal to remove all oil, vinegar solution, etcetera and rinse well again.
-Dry the area as well as possible and then let air dry for at least half hour before beginning the final step.
+- Rinse well and re-clean the entire area as normal to remove all oil, vinegar solution, etcetera, and rinse well again.
+Dry the area as well as possible and then let air dry for at least half-hour before beginning the final step.

-- For the final step, you will need any type of wipe on, buff off automobile wax.
+- For the final step, you will need any type of wipe-on, buff-off automobile wax.
 The easier to use products are best.
 Wipe the entire glass door(s) on inside and outside with car wax and allow to dry to a haze.
 When wax is hazy, buff with a clean towel to a beautiful luster.
 This step not only helps the door be water-resistant, it also prevents the soapy residue from easily sticking to the glass.
-Does not stop scum from building, but slows it down.
+Does not stop scum from the building, but slows it down.

 When this preventive method is used in conjunction with a squeegee to remove excess water after each shower, it could be several months before it becomes necessary to clean again.
 It's time to redo this procedure when water begins to cling to the glass more than it should.

 One of the worse stains I have dealt with on a regular basis are pet stains in rugs or carpets.
 I don't know what they put in dog food that is not just a dye but a staining agent when processed through the digestive tract of an animal.
 I've had bloodstains lift easier out of carpet fibers before ever learning about peroxide.
 They are horrible.
 Even when you think they are gone, a little foot traffic and they are back.